HIGH CAPACITY.

 OCEANFRONT.

-A Tide Expansion means connecting our region’s largest economic hub to our region’s largest destination for tourism—the two traffic chokepoints of Hampton Roads.
+A Tide Expansion means connecting our region’s largest economic hub to our region’s largest destination for tourism.
 It would amplify our region’s economy, provide our residents with choices on how we commute, and most importantly, reduce traffic congestion.

 The future is possible if we make it.